 - Preheat your oven to 350ºF

-- Sauté the onions (and bell pepper if using) in a skillet until browned and softened, about 15 minutes.
+- Sauté the onions and bell pepper in a skillet until browned and softened, about 15 minutes.

 - Heat the tortillas using one of the methods below.
 Place the heated tortillas on a plate and cover to keep warm.